jumpinjackie/fdo/CMake__README.txt

 	- cmake <FDO_SOURCEDIR> -DINTERNAL_CPPUNIT=TRUE
 	- make

+	You can pass any definition to compiler through this method.

 III.
 Using internal provided Thirdparty libraries
 	Since fdo main source has a Thirdparty internal  dependencies source provided, if you desire compile and use internal dependencies, add the follow definitions in the cmake command line call: